Online Mentoring Groups: How To Get Started

 5. Have the right tech and encourage productive conversations

-Having the right tech tools and know-how creates a better experience for everyone in your online mentoring group.
+Having the right tech tools and know-how and presentation skills, along with utilizing online chatting apps creates a better experience for everyone in your online mentoring group.
 Video conferencing has become commonplace for many employees, which is an advantage for starting up an online group.

 Creating great conversations includes having ice breakers, which can be fun and build a team atmosphere.
-Activities can include things such as would you rather questions, discussing remote working challenges, and sharing favourite photos can bring your online group mentoring team together.
+Activities can include things such as virtual escape rooms, discussing remote working communication challenges, and sharing favourite photos can bring your online group mentoring team together.
 But it is also important that you encourage participants to actively listen and be empathetic to their peers.

 Another advantage to online mentoring groups is that the meetings can be transcribed and the key points shared with others in the future.
 It is a great way to recap the highlights that resulted from the conversations peers had with each other.